-Learn how to bake a pineapple upside-down cake.
+Learn how to bake the best pineapple Dominican cake recipe

 Here’s what you need to make this classic pineapple upside-down cake

 - Light brown sugar

 - Pineapple (a 20-ounce can of pineapple rings works beautifully)

 Heat the butter and sugar in a saucepan over medium-low heat until fully melted and creamy.
 The mixture will bubble slightly.

 Pour the melted butter and brown sugar mixture into the bottom of a greased 9 or 6-inch round cake pan.
 Spread it so it evenly coats the bottom.
 Arrange pineapple slices over the top, place a cherry in the center of each pineapple, and sprinkle raisins all around.